tobyhodges/fair-research-software/episodes/07-code-structure.md

 which will be explained below).
 `__name__` is a special variable which is set by the Python interpreter before the execution of any code in the source file.
-What value is given by the interpreter to `__name__` is determined by the manner in which the script is loaded.
+What value is given by the interpreter to `__name__` is determined by the manner in which the script is invoked.

 If we run the source file directly using the Python interpreter, e.g.: